Capt. Justin Napior: Guiding the 10,000 Islands

 What is the best time of year to fish for tarpon in the 10,000 Islands?

-The best time to target tarpon in the 10,000 Islands is during the spring and early summer months when tarpon actively migrate through the channels and into deeper water.
-During this period, tarpon are much more aggressive.
-Late summer through winter, tarpon numbers drop off significantly.
+The best time to target tarpon in the 10,000 Islands is spring and early summer, when tarpon actively migrate through the channels and into deeper water and are much more aggressive.
+From late summer through winter, tarpon numbers drop off significantly in the area.

 Where are the best snook fishing spots in the 10,000 Islands?